parkervg/news-article-clustering/README.md

 A value of +1 indicates that the sample is far away from its neighboring cluster and very close to the cluster its assigned.
 Similarly, value of -1 indicates that the point is close to its neighboring cluster than to the cluster its assigned.
 And, a value of 0 means its at the boundary of the distance between the two cluster.
 Value of +1 is ideal and -1 is least preferred.
 Hence, higher the value better is the cluster configuration.

 ## Summary
-Our 500 cluster HAC model can cluster together the 1,000 news articles we had pre-processed with an *F1-Score of 0.922* and a *Sillhouette Score of 0.093*.
+Our 500 cluster HAC model can cluster together the 1,000 news articles we had pre-processed with an *F1-Score of 0.922* and a *Sillhouette Score of 0.093*. \n

-Possible Roadblocks:
-* Specificity in clusters.
-Russia = Russian election hacking or Russian international relations or Russian Olympic ban?
+A difficult idea that came up quite frequently was the definition of "success" within the project.
+Specifically, how broad we intended to be with our definition of an "event".
+Were we content with an article about Russian politics being clustered with the Russian Olympic ban?
+Ultimately, I decided to take a more granular approach to events, and label those two example events as "russian_politics" and "russian_olympic_ban" accordingly. \n
-* Intersections in broad topics.
-E.g. "Donald Trump speaks about Hurricane Matthew" about DT or hurricane?
+Another difficulty in the scope of the project was navigating intersections in broad topics.
+Is the article "Donald Trump speaks about Hurricane Matthew" about Donald Trump or Hurricane Matthew? \n
-Notes:
-* Put special emphasis on dates and names when organizing clusters (use spacy entity recognition)
+Overall, I am extremely pleased with how the project turned out and all that I learned about topic clustering and NLP.